 Newly-elected President George Papadopoulos on Monday (30 July) vowed to lead Greece back to Parliamentary rule.

-Newly-elected President George Papadopoulos on Monday (30 July) vowed to lead Greece back to Parliamentary rule.
+Background: Newly-elected President George Papadopoulos on Monday (30 July) vowed to lead Greece back to Parliamentary rule.
 He told the Greek people in a televised address: "I will fulfil to the end my pledges and my duty."

 Mr. Papadopoulos received massive -- though not unexpected -- support in the weekend referendum.
 More than 78 per cent of the population approved constitutional changes abolishing the monarchy and declaring Greece a republic, with Mr. Papadopoulos as President.
 The result has yet to be formally recognised by the Supreme Court, and that is expected on 14 August.